I was practising natural medicine up to 2010 when my father happened to need help with his Latin teaching, which he was doing over the internet.

-From the start, I taught Latin principally, but English, Mathematics and History as well.
-Although having not experienced when at school the traditional, systematic way that my father was using with such extraordinary success in terms of results, I quickly saw the dramatic difference between this teaching and the modern teaching I had experienced, and had no difficulty in picking up quickly what I must call real teaching, and witnessing its effectiveness for myself.
+Although having not experienced when at school the traditional, systematic way that my father was using with such extraordinary success in terms of results, I quickly saw the dramatic difference between this teaching and the modern teaching I had experienced, and had no difficulty in picking up quickly what I must call “real teaching”, and witnessing its effectiveness for myself.

-That was five years ago.
-I can now claim wide experience, since I have been teaching people from all ages, from three year olds to people in their fifties.
-With pupils in places all over the United States and Mexico, The West Indies, Australia, New Zealand, Vietnam, Switzerland, Italy, Ireland, and … even the U.K.!
+That was fifteen years ago, and now I love teaching more than ever.
+I can claim wide experience, since I have been teaching people from all ages, from three year olds to “seniors”, with pupils in places all over the United States and Mexico, The West Indies, Australia, New Zealand, Vietnam, Hong Kong, Singapore, Switzerland, Italy, Ireland, and … even the U.K.!
+I use different textbooks depending on the age, needs and goals of pupils, but also make up many of my own sentences for illustrating something, and with these I aim to make pupils smile!

 My teaching media have been mainly the Internet but also formal classrooms as in the Idler Academy in London, where I have given courses of six or eight weeks in both Latin and in English Grammar.